 Chicken curry cooked with coriander, green chilies, and vinegar.
 This spicy chicken dish originates from Goa, India.

-Naan is an oven-baked flat Indian bread prepared with white flour, salt, a yeast culture and enough yogurt or milk to make a smooth elastic dough.
+Naan is an oven-baked flat Indian bread prepared with white flour, salt, yeast culture,

 Savory rice cake, popular as a breakfast food throughout India.

 Uttapam is a thick pancake, with toppings cooked right into the butter.
 Dosa is a type of pancake made from a fermented butter with main ingredients such as rice and black gram.
 Masala dosa is made from rice, potato, methi, onion and curry leaves.

 Jhol is a traditional quite spicy fish stew from Bengali, seasoned with turmeric, garlic, onions, ginger, and served with rice.